14islands/r3f-scroll-rig/README.md

 2. Add smooth scrolling to the DOM content

-In order to perfectly match the WebGL and DOM content while scrolling some sort of Javascript smooth scrolling needs to be applied.
+In order to perfectly match the WebGL and DOM content while scrolling the page, some sort of Javascript "smooth scrolling" needs to be applied.

 We have two approaches: